7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 It’s particularly effective when it comes to pipeline visibility.
 The visual layout gives teams a clear view of where every deal stands, making it easier to track progress and plan next steps.
 From what I’ve gathered, users especially value how this structured view of the sales process helps them stay organized, focus on the right opportunities, and prioritize actions that move deals forward.

-While Pipedrive is designed to keep sales analytics simple and accessible, there are a few considerations to keep in mind.
-Reviewers on G2 often point out that reporting and analytics, while effective for pipeline visibility, can feel limited when it comes to deeper insights or customization.
-Teams looking for more granular breakdowns, advanced analysis, or highly tailored dashboards may need to supplement Pipedrive with external tools or higher-tier plans.
+While Pipedrive is designed to keep sales analytics simple and accessible, there are a few fit considerations to keep in mind.
+Based on G2 reviews, teams that prioritize straightforward pipeline visibility and quick insights find its reporting highly effective, while those looking for more granular breakdowns or highly customized dashboards may choose to extend its capabilities with add-ons or complementary tools, allowing them to scale insights while continuing to benefit from its ease of use.

-Pipedrive’s 4.3 out of 5 G2 rating, with 94% of users giving it 4 stars or higher, reflects exactly what I found in my research: it’s a go-to choice for small and mid-sized sales teams that want clear pipeline visibility, straightforward reporting, and analytics that are easy to adopt and scale.
+Pipedrive’s 4.3 out of 5 G2 rating reflects exactly what I found in my research: it’s a go-to choice for small and mid-sized sales teams that want clear pipeline visibility, straightforward reporting, and analytics that are easy to adopt and scale.
 It’s especially well-suited for businesses that value simplicity, speed, and visibility over endless customization.

 What I like about Pipedrive: